libreim/shannon-kolmogorov/README.md

 ============

-*These notes are a traslation of the notes of the course Teoria dell'Informazione e della Trasmissione, written by __Nicolò Cesa-Bianchi__ and taught in the Università degli Studi di Milano.
+*These notes are a translation of the notes of the course Teoria dell'Informazione e della Trasmissione, written by __Nicolò Cesa-Bianchi__ and taught in the Università degli Studi di Milano.
 The original (Italian) notes can be found in his [personal webpage](https://homes.di.unimi.it/~cesabian/tinfo/).*

 *These documents are derived works under* ***Creative Commons BY-SA-NC license.***